-We continuously enrich business features of mobile banking, for example, launching a credit card mobile application service, enabling remittance to any mobile phone number and other distinctive services.
-We created a number of features in our mobile application to satisfy our customers' needs in particular real-life scenarios such as car rental and medical care.
-We also upgraded the safety of mobile banking products, optimised user interactive interface and improved customer experience.
-As at 30 June 2017, the number of registered users of our mobile banking platform "ICBC Mobile" reached 267 million.
+We continuously enriched business features of mobile banking, launching a credit card mobile application service, remittance to any mobile phone number and other distinctive services.
+We created more features in our mobile application to satisfy our customers' needs in particular real-life scenarios such as car rental and medical care.
+We also upgraded the safety of mobile banking products, optimised the user interactive interface and improved customer experience.
+As at 31 December 2015, the number of our mobile banking customers exceeded 190 million.
 Self-service Banking

 We intensified our efforts in improving our self-service banking, achieving initial results in intelligent service.
-Emerging areas include the commodity trading market and the extension of service channels to key countries.
+Emerging areas including the commodity trading market and the extension of service channels to key counties.
 We optimised the transaction process of self-service terminals and increased the amount of personal insurance sales by new agents.
-As at 30 June 2017, we owned 27,601 self-service banking outlets and 99,536 ATMs.
-The volume of ATM transactions in 2016 amounted to RMB13,265.7 billion, up by 4.7% from the year ended 30 June 2016.
+As at 31 December 2015 we owned 29,043 self-service banking outlets and 99,789 ATMs.
+The volume of ATM transactions at the end of 2015 amounted to RMB12,666.8 billion, up by 16.7% from 2014.